The Nod – Daddy's Home

 “How is your dinner?”
-I asked my dad, as I spooned another forkful into his mouth.
+I asked my father one evening, as I spooned another forkful of spaghetti into his mouth.
 Chewing madly to get ready for the next bite, he simply nodded his head up and down.

-Sitting by his side, carefully giving him just the right amount of food so he wouldn’t choke, I noticed his “nods” became more pronounced.
-He nodded for more food, nodded to let me know it tasted good, nodded when it was time to stop.
-It’s in these precious moments that I’m swiftly carried back in time to my childhood when the nod was his main source of communicating.
+As I sat by his side, carefully measuring just the right amount of food so he wouldn’t choke, I noticed his nods became more pronounced.
+It was as if he were creating a new form of communiqué.
+He bobbed for more food, jiggled to let me know it tasted good and shook when it was time to stop.
+In these precious moments, I was swiftly carried back to my childhood, when few words were used, and the movement of his face was his way of letting me know what he was thinking or wanting.

-Today, my daddy’s more vocal with his emotions.
-At night, in between his dinner nods, we talk about his life.
-What he is grateful for, what he is fearful of.
-He tells me over and over that he loves and adores me, but when emotions rise and the tears begin to bubble; he reverts back to his old ways and slowly lowers and lifts his head.
+Today, at ninety-five-years-old, my dad is even more vocal with his emotions.
+At night, in between his dinner nods, we talk about his life; what he is grateful for, what he is fearful of.
+He tells me over and over that he loves and adores me, but when emotions rise and become too strong to contain, the tears begin to glaze, and he reverts to his old ways as he slowly lowers and lifts his head and grabs for my hand.
 This gentle language between a father and daughter needs no words.

 "I love you too, dad."